gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_3_Control_Device_with_Device_Twins_and_Direct_Methods/README.md

 ### Azure IoT Device Twins

 When you set a Device Twin property in Azure IoT you are setting the *desired* state of a property on the device.
-Azure IoT will send a desired state message to the device, the device then actions the request, for example, turn on a LED, and the device will then send a *reported* state msg back to Azure IoT.
+Azure IoT will send a desired state message to the device, the device then actions the request, for example, turn on a LED, and the device will then send a *reported* state message back to Azure IoT.
 Azure IoT then stores the *reported* state in the Azure IoT.

 Azure IoT Central uses this *reported* state to display the last synced state of a property.